samkelleher/cordova-plugin-applepay/README.md

 ## License

-This project is licensed under *GNU General Public License v3.0*.
+This project is licensed under *Apache 2.0*.

 It is the work of [Sam Kelleher](https://samkelleher.com/).
 It is an alteration of an older project originally started by [@jbeuckm](https://github.com/jbeuckm)